Macc2020 is an umbrella group for sustainability work in Macclesfield

 Why bother growing your own food?

-• It gets you out in the fresh air - away from your PC.
+• It gets you out in the fresh air - away from the TV or PC.

 • It introduces you to new people.